Flowdawan/AR-Dagi/README.md

 # AR-Dagi
-This project is an AR application created with aframes which shows animal animations when scanned and food too.
+This project is an AR application created with [mind-ar-js](https://github.com/hiukim/mind-ar-js) which shows animal animations when scanned and if combined with food try to click the food to feed the scanned animal.

 # Test it now